tutul032/People-Counter/README.md

 # People-Counter
 Download YOLOv3 or tiny_yolov3 weights from [YOLO website](http://pjreddie.com/darknet/yolo/).Then convert the Darknet YOLO model to a Keras model.
-Or use the converted model from https://drive.google.com/file/d/1uvXFacPnrSMw6ldWTyLLjGLETlEsUvcE/view?usp=sharing (yolo.h5 model file with tf-1.4.0) , then put it into model_data folder
+Or use the converted model from https://drive.google.com/file/d/1uvXFacPnrSMw6ldWTyLLjGLETlEsUvcE/view?usp=sharing (yolo.h5 model file with tf-1.4.0) , then put it into model_data folder and
 Run yolo.py.
 I have used Anaconda cmd
 Run python demo.py
 # Dependencies